Frequently Asked Questions

 My family will be vacationing in Hawaii soon.
 Is it possible to book a 1-day over-and-back trip to Molokai to fish with Joe?

 If Joe is available that day, absolutely.
 You can fly over-and-back to Molokai from both Honolulu & Maui, and get in a full day of fishing.
-Give Joe a call and he'd be glad to help coordinate.
+If you're interested in this option, give Joe a call and he'd be happy to help coordinate.

 What are Joe's guiding rates?